RTEMS/rtems-docs/user/start/windows.rst

   $

-Configure the RTEMS kernel to build ``pc686`` BSP for the ``i386`` target with netwoeking disabled, We will build the externel libBSD stack later:
+Configure the RTEMS kernel to build ``pc686`` BSP for the ``i386`` target with networking disabled, We will build the external libBSD stack later:

 .. code-block:: shell